htruong/htruong.github.io/hackable.md

 It would have been otherwise a "no wireless, less space than a Nomad" device otherwise, but Rockbox transformed all that.
 Rockbox is an open-source firmware that allows your player to play every audio format imaginable.
 Also, who knows that [your MP3 player can run Doom now](https://www.rockbox.org/)?

-### Other notable devices
+### The rest and resources

 - Chumby/Insignia Infocast 3: Good but outdated hardware, and it is no longer available.
 - Everything supported by Rockbox: Could be dicey.
+- **Where to learn more**: Hackaday, rockbox wiki, other wikis.

-## My personal favorite
+## My personal gear

+I tend to think that a more popular/widely supported device is often worth much more than a more performant but less widely supported.
+The amount of time you'll have to spend figure stuff out like toolchains and such can be much better spent optimizing the software, given the hardware can meet it.

-- The **Raspberry Pi Zero W**: It's good enough, easy enough, cheap enough, versatile enough for many applications.
+- I have a lot of **Raspberry Pi Zero W**s: The Pi Zero W is good enough, easy enough, cheap enough, versatile enough for many applications.
 It enables me to do a lot of things that I would otherwise not bothered to do.
+- **Arduino Uno** for certain applications, especially considering robotics.
+It is well supported, predictable, easy to transfer, easy to debug.
+- **Dell Chromebook 13** for personal laptop.
+It runs coreboot without the main ME modules.
+- **Netgear R6100** for my home WiFi router.
+It's fast, cheap and has plenty of RAM and NAND storage.